Noisysundae/techmania-ns/README.md

 ### New Features

+* New Default Ruleset: `Redefined`
+  * A ruleset with stricter timing, but a little wider note hitboxes overall.
+    * Timing window values are defined based on various frame durations of 60 FPS because of Unity's input polling behavior.
+  * Designed for monitors with widescreen ratio (16:9).
+  * This is put inside the build, so records can be saved with this ruleset.
 * Sprite Sheet Property: `randomOrientationSeed`
   * VFX Skins Only
   * If Set, Randomly Rotates and Flips Each VFX Sprite Layer Instance